alexmilowski/emr/README.md

 The command will return the "Cluster ID" that you will need for further manipulations including to terminating the cluster.
 You can always find this via the command:

     aws emr list-clusters --active

+You can terminate a cluster by:

+    aws emr terminate-clusters --cluster-id <cluster-id>

 The documentation examples consistently use the bucket name 'mybucket'.
 You'll need to replace that with your bucket name to get the commands to work.